Hi! – I’m Chrissy, and it's so nice to meet you (albeit in a virtual way!)....

 - I am a world record holder - well - part of a group at least! - You can read all about it here (and the top picture is me all wrapped up as a mummy - you'll understand when you read about it!)

 Where did it all start?

 I've always been an organised type of person.
-It's pretty in-built in me.
+It's in-built in me, my mum is organised and it's rubbed off!.
 I love planning and having order in life, and will write lists and spreadsheets whenever I can.